burlachenkok/burlachenkok.github.io/_posts/2021-1-3-First-Semester-at-KAUST-post.md

 ---
 layout: post
-title: First Semester at KAUST as CEMSE/CS Ph.D. student (Fall, 2020)
+title: First Semester at KAUST as CEMSE/CS Ph.D.
 published: true
 ---

-# General

-As a former remote Stanford Student, I can compare classes at [King Abdullah University of Science and Technology](https://cemse.kaust.edu.sa/) and Stanford.
-In terms of time consumption for me as a student, it's the same and if the material is new for me it will take 20 hours/week to deeply learn the subject through papers and books.

-The benefit of the KAUST is that at Stanford some classes are so huge (500 and more students in one course) that there is no way to have a dialog with the professor.
-Professors at Stanford try to mitigate this.
+My first Semester at KAUST as CEMSE/CS Ph.D. student (Fall, 2020).

-At KAUST classes are smaller (20-30 students) and professors are also world level scientists.
+At KAUST classes are smaller (20-30 students) and professors are world level scientists.

 KAUST culture gives the opportunity to have direct dialogue with professors on the subject to obtain deep insights!
 Or even inspiration for paper!